-Note - As a result of GASB Statement No. 54, the Local Street Fund is now merged with the General Fund for reporting purposes.
-The Local Street Balance Sheet is shown for supplemental purposes.
+Note - As a result of GASB Statement No. 54, the Local Streets Fund is now merged with the General Fund for reporting purposes.
+The Local Streets Fund balance sheet is shown for supplemental purposes.

 Other Supplemental Information Nonmajor Enterprise Funds Fund Descriptions